Wix vs Shopify — Which is Better?

 Shopify’s ‘POS Terminal’ hardware

 So the point-of-sale features in Shopify are comprehensive, ‘baked in’ to the platform and very strong.
+(You can watch my interview with Shopify POS merchant Liz Jones, below, to get a firsthand account of their pros and cons).

 Shopify point-of-sale equipment can be bought from its dedicated POS hardware store